Recipes and Cooking

 Tortellini

 I cook these in a separate pot.
 I feel the tortellini get too mushy if I do the tortellini in the instant pot.
 Doing this serves a dual purpose.
 I boil the water, season it, and scoop out my tortellini.
-I was keeping the starchy pasta in water.
+You can keep the starchy pasta in water.
 I add them to my Instant pot, and if I need additional water, I use the hot starchy water I cooked my tortellini in.

 It’s good, people.